A Residual Bootstrap for Conditional Value-at-Risk: Bootstrap

 in probability. \end{theorem} Theorem \ref{thm:4.3} is useful to validate the bootstrap for the conditional VaR estimator.
-For the asymptotic behavior of the conditional VaR estimator we refer to \eqref{eq:4.3.9} and the text preceding it.
-The following corollary is established. \begin{corollary} Under the assumptions of Theorem \ref{thm:4.3} the conditional distribution of $\sqrt{n}\big(\widehat{VaR}_{n,\alpha}^{*}-\widehat{VaR}_{n,\alpha}\big)$ given $\mathcal{F}_n$ and \eqref{eq:4.3.9} given $\mathcal{F}_n$ merge in probability. \end{corollary} Its proof is along the lines of \citeauthor{beutner2017justification} (\citeyear{beutner2017justification}, proof of Theorem 2).
-Having proven first-order asymptotic validity of the bootstrap procedure described in Section \ref{sec:4.4.1}, we turn to constructing bootstrap confidence intervals for VaR.
+For the asymptotic behavior of the conditional VaR estimator we refer to \eqref{eq:4.3.9} and the text around it.
+The following corollary is established. \begin{corollary} Under the assumptions of Theorem \ref{thm:4.3} the conditional distribution of $\sqrt{n}\big(\reallywidehat{VaR}_{n,\alpha}^{*}-\reallywidehat{VaR}_{n,\alpha}\big)$ given $\mathcal{F}_n$ and \eqref{eq:4.3.9} given $\mathcal{F}_n$ merge in probability. \end{corollary}